 Explanation of Abuse/Stock Charge

-The Stock Charge at all ropings (including the finals) will be $23/run.
-So on all 3 head ropings, the stock charge will be $69.
-If the fee's are $195 in that roping, the payback % would be 71%.
-If the fee's were $200. the payback would be about 75%.
+The Stock Charge at all ropings (including the finals) will be $25/run.
+So on all 3 head ropings, the stock charge will be $75.
 We are open to any suggestions on how to structure the payout, but our philosophy is the simpler the better.
 We'd love to do it for less, but due to the cost of cattle, building, travel, labor, insurance, and the many other expenses associated with these ropings, that is the best we can do.
-We will pay 1 money for every 10 ropers in the Rounds and in the Average (except the #15, #13, #12, #11 and BA which will pay 1 for every 7 ropers).
+We will pay 1 money for every 10 ropers in the Rounds and in the Average (except the #15, #13, #12, #11.5 and BA which will pay 1 for every 7 ropers).
 Again, comment below if you have any suggestions, we'd love to hear em.

 Abuse of Livestock